dumithsalinda/neuro_fuzzy_multiagent/docs/CONTRIBUTING.md

 # Contributing to the Neuro-Fuzzy Multi-Agent Platform

 Thank you for your interest in contributing!
+This project is evolving into an intelligent operating system (OS) platform, fundamentally different from traditional OSes.
+It features:
+- Neuro-fuzzy agents for adaptive resource management and system optimization
+- Self-learning device recognition via installable AI drivers (trained models)
+- Proactive and context-aware system optimization
+- Plug-and-play installation of new AI capabilities
+- Prototyping of intelligent agents (e.g., adaptive resource manager, smart USB handler)
+- AI driver/model installation tool for seamless integration of new learning models

-This project is designed for easy extension and welcomes new agents, environments, sensors, actuators, documentation, and improvements from the community.
+The project welcomes new agents, environments, sensors, actuators, documentation, and improvements from the community.

-Thank you for your interest in contributing!
-This project is designed for easy extension via plug-and-play agents, environments, sensors, and actuators.

 ## Ways to Contribute
 - Add new agents, environments, sensors, or actuators as plugins